DarrenWong/weapp-petVideoAI/README.md

 # Weapp-petVideoAI Demo 宠物小视频识别Demo
-Developed and distributed as personal developer.
-The app demonstrates 3 pet videos label detection demo using Google Video Intelligence API beta.
+Weapp demonstrates 3 pet videos label detection demo using Google Video Intelligence API beta.
 Also combined the auth and websocket function based on the weapp related respository https://github.com/tencentyun and some others weapp developer.